fishcus/KAP-manual/en/model/cube/cuboid_pruning.en.md

 ![sprouting graph](images/cuboid_mdc.en.png)

-This is a sprouting graph of cuboid which has 7 dimensions and some details are hiden in order to help users understand.
+This is a sprouting graph of cuboid which has 7 dimensions and some details are hidden in order to help users understand.

 When MDC = 4, the cuboid which has over 4 dimensions will be pruned, such as ABCDEF, ABCDEG, ABCDE, and ABCDF.